AI planning to operate two flights to Bucharest to evacuate Indians stranded in Ukraine | Business

 The Ukrainian airspace was closed for civil aircraft operations by the country's authorities on Thursday morning and therefore, the evacuation flights are operating out of Bucharest.

-Air India did not respond to PTI's request for comments on the development.
+The embassy advised the Indians to carry their passports, cash (preferably in US dollars), other essential items and COVID-19 vaccination certificates to the border check points.

+''Print out Indian flag and paste prominently on vehicles and buses while travelling,'' it said.

-Around 20,000 Indians -- mainly students -- are currently stranded in Ukraine, the officials noted.
+Around 20,000 Indians, mainly students, are currently stranded in Ukraine, the officials said.

-The distance between Ukrainian capital Kyiv and the Romanian border is approximately 600 kilometres and it takes anywhere between eight-and-a-half to 11 hours to cover the distance by road.
+The distance between Ukrainian capital Kyiv and the Romanian border check point is approximately 600 kilometres and it takes anywhere between eight-and-a-half to 11 hours to cover it by road.

-The distance from the Ukraine-Romania border to Bucharest is approximately 500 kilometres and it takes anywhere between seven to nine hours to cover the distance by road.
+Bucharest is located approximately 500 kilometres from the Romanian border check point and it takes anywhere between seven to nine hours to cover the distance by road.

+The distance between Kyiv and the Hungarian border check point is around 820 kilometres and it takes 12-13 hours to cover it by road.

 ALSO READ